cdimascio/express-openapi-validator/README.md

 - `format` (required) - a custom 'unknown' format that triggers the serializer and/or deserializer
 - `deserialize` (optional) - upon receiving a request, transform a string property to an object.
 Deserialization occurs _after_ request schema validation.
 - `serialize` (optional) - before sending a response, transform an object to string.
 Serialization occurs _after_ response schema validation
+- `jsonType` (optional, default 'object') - set to override for deserialized types that are not 'object', eg 'array'

 e.g.